 The Circuit Court is the only trial court of general jurisdiction in Virginia.
 The right to a trial by jury is preserved solely in the Circuit Court.
-In addition, the Circuit Court Judge's Secretary is currently shared between King George and the City of Fredericksburg.
-King George will reimburse the City for a portion of related costs.
+In addition, the Circuit Court Judge's Secretary is currently shared between King George, Westmoreland, and the City of Fredericksburg.
+Westmoreland and the City of Fredericksburg will reimburse King George for a portion of related costs.